ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/proteins/textbook-notes.md

 - Modern cells produce tens of thousands of distinct proteins.
 - Most molecules are composed of **just 20 different building bocks**: amino acids.
   - Share a common structure.

+### The Structure of Amino Acids
+- Carbon atoms have a valence of four.
+  - They can form up to 4 covalent bonds.
+- In all 20 amino acids, **a central carbon atom bonds covalently to 4 different groups of atoms:**
+  - `H` - hydrogen atom.
+  - `NH2` - amino functional group.
+  - `COOH` - carboxyl functional group.
+  - `R-group ('side chain')`.
+- Combination of amino and carboxyl groups is key to how these molecules behave.
+  - In water (`pH=7`), amino acids ionize.